So you’ve decided to visit the beautiful country of Ireland.

 Don’t forget that all you “PS I Love You” fans can visit some filming spots at the Wicklow National Park as it’s the backdrop to where Gerry and Holly first meet.

 Wicklow is also home to powerscourt house and gardens which is a popular day trip from Dublin and a beautiful place to visit.
+For more ideas on things to do in Wickclow, check out this guide on what to do there.

 Where to stay in Wicklow: Check out Booking.com for the best prices on hotels in Wicklow.